michael-spengler/fairness/nft-platform-which-only-accepts-cult-for-payments/README.md

 ... under construction ... the WIP / prototype can be found here https://michael-spengler.github.io/fairness/ until ready for ens.domains & ipfs.io based deployment.

 ## For Users
-Welcome to our NFT platform on which you can buy and sell NFTs using CULT. ... tbc ...
+Welcome to [THE NFT CULT](https://michael-spengler.github.io/fairness) - a platform on which you can buy and sell NFTs using CULT. ... tbc ...

 ## For Developers
 Contributions are welcome.
 To simplify contributions I describe how this project was created.